AVSLab/basilisk/docs/source/Quick-Start/bskPrinciples/bskPrinciples-2.rst

     BSK_INFORMATION: C Module ID 1 ran Update at 5.000000s

 :ref:`fswModuleTemplate` and :ref:`cppModuleTemplate` log in the ``Reset()`` method that a variable has been set to 0.
-As we have 3 such modules, notice that this reset statement is seen 3 times.
+As we have three such modules, notice that this reset statement is seen three times.
 This reset step occurs when we run ``scSim.InitializeSimulation()``.

-After the initialization Basilisk starts the time loop evaluating the modules at the specified rate.
+After the initialization, Basilisk starts the time loop evaluating the modules at the specified rate.
 The ``Update()`` routine in both :ref:`fswModuleTemplate` and :ref:`cppModuleTemplate` print out the module ID and the simulation time where the module is called.
-Note that thanks to the module evaluation priorities we set the desired module execution order is achieved.
+Note that thanks to the module evaluation priorities we set, the desired module execution order is achieved.